damirkusar/starter_netCore/README.md

 # Getting Started

+## Pre requirements
-Do be able to compile the styles in wwwroot/dist/styles with VS, you will need to install the VS extention "Web Compiler".
+1. Do be able to compile the styles in wwwroot/dist/styles with VS, you will need to install the VS extention "Web Compiler".

-Also, when starting the first time, adding new 3rd party libraries, you will need to execute <webpack --config webpack.config.vendor.js> in the project.
-You will need to have webpack installed globally <npm install -g webpack>
+2. You will need to have webpack installed globally <npm install -g webpack>
+3. You will also need [nodeJS](https://nodejs.org/en/) installed
+4. You will also need [.net core tools](https://www.microsoft.com/net/core#windowsvs2015) with [.net core 1.1](https://www.microsoft.com/net/download/core) installed

+## Running the App for the first time
+In the package.json file, there is a post hook that it runs <webpack --config webpack.config.vendor.js> command after all node packages are installed.
+If you add a new package, this command runs automatically again, but!!
+If you need something to be packed, you need to add it to the webpack.config.vendor.js file and then run this command again, manually.

+In the DataAccessLayer, there are some npm scripts.
+You will need to run these to setup your DB.
+You can make changes of course as you like.
+- npm run init-applicationdb
+- npm run init-datadb

+These commands will create the init migrations and create / update the DB you have specified.
+## Hints
 If you update Node for example, and you have already installed node_modules, you will need to rebuild it with <npm rebuild>

-## Needed Software
-You will also need [nodeJS](https://nodejs.org/en/) installed and [.net core tools](https://www.microsoft.com/net/core#windowsvs2015) with [.net core 1.1](https://www.microsoft.com/net/download/core)

-# Hints
-## Lazy Loading
+# Lazy Loading

 This project is prepared for lazy loading of angular modules.
 In your route configuration, use loadChildren with a relative path to your lazy loaded angular module.
 The string is delimited with a # where the right side of split is the angular module class name.